emarcins/billApp/README.md

 # GoDutch
-Concise and small app who can help you to share the bills with your friends!
+Concise and small app who can help you to split the bills with your friends!
 </br>
 "Let's go Dutch" - is an english idiom which means sharing your bills with somebody in equal part.